 Etch marks are different than stains in that nothing is on or in the marble.
 The etch mark is actually a spot where the marble has been chemically burned and the shiny polished layer destroyed or removed resulting in a dull spot, which is just raw marble that needs to be re-finished.

 What the Etch Remover does is re-polish the area much like sanding wood.
 You must apply the product in repeated sessions until the area is shiny again.
 This means rubbing until you see it become shiny.
 This is best accomplished by making multiple short applications and inspecting progress in between.
 And just like sanding wood smooth requires using a scratchy sandpaper, the etch remover polishes the stone smooth and shiny with an abrasive powder.
+Also, it has a chemical action needed to soften the marble so it can be polished.

 Thus, when you apply the product it softens the marble and then basically scratches the marble (like sandpaper makes many fine scratches in wood) until the surface becomes smooth and shiny.
 If you rub just a little or just one round, then the marble will look dull.
 But the more you rub, the smoother and shinier it gets... just like sanding wood.
 So, it's just a matter of continuing the procedure.
 This is how it's done at all levels... at the factory polishing entire slabs or a professional re-polishing an entire floor, etc... it's a process involving chemical softening, abrasion and friction to achieve a smooth/shiny surface.